 Refinancing your vehicle works in the same way as refinancing your mortgage, except less paperwork, and usually there are no fees associated with it.
 It provides many benefits to you, such as:

-If you've filed for bankruptcy protection in the past, the chances of you having a lot of cash for a down payment lying around is low.
-This is why we can help you find low down payment bankruptcy auto financing.
+If you've filed for bankruptcy protection in the past, the chances of you having the needed cash on hand for a significant down payment is low.
+This is why most people can use some help when it comes to finding low down payment bankruptcy auto financing.

 Let us take the hassle out of financing.

 Your credit score is one of the most important factors to consider when it comes to leasing or financing a car, and rebuilding your credit with a bankruptcy car loan is simple.
 By making consistent, on-time payments, you can pull your credit score back up the ladder in no time.

 If you've filed for bankruptcy, and you're looking for a good way to start rebuilding your credit profile, Auto Credit Express can help.
 Whether you've filed for Chapter 7 or Chapter 13, and you're discharged or still in the process, we will go to great lengths to set you up with one of our many dealerships accepting bankruptcy clients.